hmakholm/smhasher/src/LongNeighborTest.md

 the message.)

 **Warning:**
-Because of the selection bias inherent in displaying the collision with the _highest_ surprise score, the `p` **should not** be interpreted as anything like how likely it ought to be for a hash function to have a collision as bad as this.
-Completely fine 32-bit hashes will routinely find a collision with a surprise score in the hundreds.
+The surprise score is relative to _one particular_ base message.
+Because of the selection bias inherent in displaying the collision with the _highest_ surprise score, the `p` **should not** be interpreted as the likelihood of a hash function to have a collision as bad as this anywhere.
+Completely fine 32-bit hashes will routinely find bases that have a collision with a surprise score in the hundreds.

 ### Horrible collisions